chopdicemince/chopdicemince.github.io/_posts/2018-07-26-erlang-and-joe-armstrong.md

 # What is Erlang?
 Who is Joe Armstrong?

-Erlang is a programming language created in 1986 by Joe Armstrong, at the Ericsson Computer Science Laboratory.
+[Erlang](https://www.erlang.org/) is a programming language created in 1986 by Joe Armstrong, at the Ericsson Computer Science Laboratory.
 See [Inside Erlang – creator Joe Armstrong tells his story](https://www.erlang.org/about).
+The Erlang home page says:

+> Erlang is a programming language used to build massively scalable soft real-time systems with requirements on high availability.
+Some of its uses are in telecoms, banking, e-commerce, computer telephony and instant messaging.
+Erlang's runtime system has built-in support for concurrency, distribution and fault tolerance.

 # Who uses Erlang?